The secret is to know more about your normal skin's needs

 How to Moisturize Your Skin After Hot Yoga

-How to moisturize your skin after hot yoga can be a simple yet effective skin health strategy.
+Hot yoga and vigorous exercise benefit from appropriate skin health right after.
+Chafing, clogged pores, and ultimately dry skin all is avoided with the right way to moisturize your skin after hot yoga.
 Cooling your skin helps maintain a comfortable body temperature by counteracting the heat generated during the practice.
 Being nutritionally balanced and well hydrated does help your skin as well.

 Cooling and Cleansing